 Create an iClarified folder on your desktop and download the latest version of Pangu into the folder.
 If your download is a zip file then extract the archive into the same folder.

 Double click the Pangu executable to launch the application.

 The utility will launch.
 If you don't have Chinese installed on your system, the words will appear as gibberish.

-Connect your iPhone to the computer via a USB cable.
+Connect your iPad to the computer via a USB cable.
 You will notice the device is detected by software.
 Uncheck the box towards the left of the window.
 This box asks if you would like a Chinese piracy app store installed.
 We strongly recommend for security and legal purposes that you do not check this box.

 Click the large black button to the right of the screen to begin your jailbreak.

 A guide will popup asking you adjust your date back in time.